Railton Road: 21st century

 In 1994, an organisation, originally named Roots Community, founded in 1988 by John "Noel" Morgan, a minicab driver and Zoe Lindsay-Thomas, manager of the Vargus Social Club in Landor Road, established an arts centre at 198 Railton Road.
 198 Contemporary Arts and Learning, also known as the 198 Gallery or 198, describes itself as a "Black-led, arts, creative and cultural organisation which nurtures and supports the careers of young Black, Asian and Minority Ethnic artists, curators, creatives and entrepreneurs".

 198 has hosted projects and solo exhibitions showcasing the work of more than four hundred British and international artists, including: Keith Piper, Eva Sajovic, Hew Locke, Brian Griffiths, Fernando Palma Rodriguez, Quilla Constance, Barby Asante, Delaine Le Bas, and Godfried Donkor In 2022, it mounted a retrospective, "Coming Home", for the drawings and paintings of Pearl Alcock who, after her shebeen was closed at 103, continued to run a cafe at 105 until, following the 1981 riot, her electricity was cut.
+The gallery is currently closed for renovations.

 On 30 October 2022, 21-year-old Deliveroo driver Guilherme Messias Da Silva, and 27-year-old Lemar Urquhart were killed as a result of a gang-related incident on Railton Road.
 Da Silva was fatally injured after his moped collided with a car being driven by Urquhart who was at the time of the collision being pursued by another vehicle.
 Urquhart escaped his car before being chased down and fatally shot.